A Silent Epidemic with loud consequences: Pollution in Peru’s Moche River

 The exhibition follows a journey in which visitors are invited to take a moment of pause, curiosity, and exploration.

-Why are rivers important?
 Rivers are the arteries and veins of the Earth.
-Human societies have grown around them; animals and entire ecosystems depend on them.
-They are more than water, they become culture, sources of life, and connection.
+Human societies have grown around them, and animals and entire ecosystems depend on them.
+They are more than water, they are culture, sources of life, and connection.

 From this starting point, the journey unfolds through the relationship between freshwater systems, human societies, and environmental change.

-Through images, stories, and visual material, different perspectives emerge, using the Huallaga River in Peru as a point of departure, showing how communities are affected by river pollution and its environmental, social, and health consequences.
+Through images, stories, and visual material, the journey follows the path of water from the high Andes toward the Amazon basin.
+Following the Huallaga River in Peru, it brings together different perspectives that reveal how communities are affected by river pollution and its environmental, social, and health consequences.

 Connections begin to appear along the way between rivers, nature, places and people.